nora-bruns/picdatalab/home/index.md

 blabla

-### Meet the team and check out our projects and research!
+### Meet the team and check out our research and projects!